 Municipal Markets

-At about a thousand Pounds, these orderly carts are built to last, although the bins might not be best suited to defence stores, they would at least be waterproof though.
+At about a thousand Pounds, these orderly carts are built to last, although the bins might not be best suited to defence stores, they would at least be waterproof.

-Now I will be the first to admit these are somewhat lacking in street cred, but one thing they are is tough.
+Now I will be the first to admit these are somewhat lacking in street cred, but they are tough.

 They are designed for high-duty cycles and fairly careless handling, in an urban environment